buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 ![Placeholder Image](images/section-opening-placeholder-image.png)

-**CAPTION: Caption here.**
+**CAPTION: This image will show a series of ‘shopping carts’ and ‘baskets’ from different interfaces underlining the point that we encounter metaphor whenever we interact with a user interface.**

 If you’ve ever bought anything from Amazon, you’ll have encountered metaphors.
 When you add something to your basket at Amazon, there is in fact no ‘basket’.
 The basket is just a metaphor – drawn from the real world – to help you understand where you store your items.

 As you check out and pay for your items, there is (thankfully) no check out line.
 You simply pay with your credit card and, magically, your purchases are on their way.
 This is metaphor in action.

-By using everyday models from the ’real’ world, we can design easily understandable UIs that need very little in the way of explanation.
+By using everyday models from the ‘real’ world, we can design easily understandable UIs that need very little in the way of explanation.

 **IMG: Baskets (Amazon, iTunes, etc.)**